smartemission/smartemission/etl/README.md

 The following ETL configs/processes:

-- Harvester: get all raw timeseries sensor-values from the [Whale API](../docs/specs/rawsensor-api/rawsensor-api.txt) for all devices [harvester.cfg](harvester.cfg)
+- Harvester: get all raw timeseries sensor-values from the [Whale API](../docs/specs/rawsensor-api/rawsensor-api.txt) for all devices [harvester_jose.cfg](harvester_jose.cfg)

 As a result this raw sensor-data is stored in PostGIS [db-schema-raw.sql](db/db-schema-raw.sql).
 The Raw Data fetched via the Harvester is